 Gently open the pocket created at the top to round out the opening of the cone.
 Congratulations!
 Your origami cone is complete.

 A single cone is good for serving popcorn, chips, party mix, or other snacks at a party.
 Just avoid using the cone for anything that is wet or extremely greasy, since the paper won't hold up well under these conditions.
-(If you want to be extremely creative, Home Stories A to Z has a tutorial for a turkey treat holder centerpiece that you could make using these cones.

 07 of 08